psychemedia/island-tales-book-one/03-godshill-stone-lay.md

 > From our labour we never shall rest.'
 >
 > When the very next morning the same thing occurred.
-> 'Stop, mates : let it be.
+> 'Stop, mates: let it be.
 The whole thing's
 > A puzzle too tough for my nob;
 > The Building Committee must settle this job:
 > It's a bit too perplexing for me.'